Rail trail: Canada

 In Quebec, Le P'tit Train du Nord runs 200 km from Saint-Jérôme to Mont-Laurier.

-In Toronto, there are two rail trails, the Beltline Trail and the West Toronto Railpath.
+In Toronto, there are two rail trails: the Beltline Trail and the West Toronto Railpath.

 In central Ontario, the former Victoria Railway line, which runs 89 km from the town of Lindsay, Ontario, north to the village of Haliburton, in Haliburton County, serves as a public recreation trail.
-It can be used for cross country skiing, walking, and snowmobiling in the winter months, and walking, cycling, and horse riding from spring to autumn.
+It can be used for cross-country skiing, walking and snowmobiling in the winter months, with walking, cycling and horse riding from spring to autumn.
 The majority of the rail trail passes through sparsely populated areas of the Canadian Shield, with historic trestle bridges crossing several rivers.

 The old Sarnia Bridge in St. Marys, Ontario, was re-purposed as part of the Grand Trunk Trail.
 The former Grand Trunk Railway viaduct was purchased from Canadian National Railway in 1995.
-The Grand Trunk Trail was opened in 1998 with over 3 km of paved, accessible trail.
-In 2012, The re-purposing of the Sarnia Bridge was inducted into the North America Railway Hall of Fame.
+The Grand Trunk Trail was opened in 1998, with over 3 km of paved and accessible trail.
+In 2012, the repurposing of the Sarnia Bridge was inducted into the North America Railway Hall of Fame.

 A railroad between Gateway Road and Raleigh Street (i.e. streets immediately parallel to the railway on each side) in Winnipeg, Manitoba, was turned into a 7 km asphalt trail in 2007.
-It is called the Northeast Pioneers Greenway, and there are plans for expansion into East St. Paul, and eventually to Birds Hill Park.
+It is called the Northeast Pioneers Greenway; there are plans for expansion into East St. Paul and eventually to Birds Hill Park.

-In Nova Scotia, almost every section of the Trans Canada Trail and other walking trails are abandoned railways.
-A small railway line from Musquodoboit Harbour (Musquodoboit Trailway) to Dartmouth are nearly fully used by community members and tourists.
-Another extremely large section is used from Halifax to New Germany to Yarmouth to Grand Pre.
+In Nova Scotia, almost every section of the Trans Canada Trail and other walking trails follows abandoned railways.
+A small railway line from Musquodoboit Harbour (Musquodoboit Trailway) to Dartmouth is nearly fully used by community members and tourists.
+Another extremely large section is used from Halifax Grand Pre, via New Germany and Yarmouth.

-A considerable part of the Trans Canada Trail are repurposed defunct rail lines donated to provincial governments by CP and CN rail rebuilt as walking trails.
+A considerable part of the Trans Canada Trail is repurposed former railway lines donated to provincial governments by CP and CN rail rebuilt as walking trails.
 The main section runs along the southern areas of Canada connecting most of Canada's major cities and most populous areas.
-There is also a long northern arm which runs through Alberta to Edmonton and then up through northern British Columbia to Yukon.
-The trail is multi-use and depending on the section may allow hikers, bicyclists, horseback riders, cross country skiers and snowmobilers.
+There is also a long northern arm that runs through Alberta to Edmonton and then up through northern British Columbia to Yukon.
+The trail is multi-use and, depending on the section, may allow hikers, cyclists, horseback riders, cross-country skiers and snowmobilers.